isomerpages/nyp-sirs/_digital-programmes/4h-omni-commerce-visual.md

     </tr>
 </table></center>

-<p>Digital transformation has empowered consumers more than ever before through access to information and to one another anytime and anywhere.
-Retailers
-who can infuse consumer perspective into their approach to Omni-commerce strategy can gain competitive advantage.
-Be it brick-and-mortar store, website, mobile app or e-marketplace, retailers need to understand how Omni-commerce space works and drive a customer-centric approach towards managing their e-commerce business elements across all the platforms.
+Digital transformation has empowered consumers more than ever before through access to information and to one another anytime and anywhere.
+Retailers who can infuse consumer perspective into their approach to Omni-commerce strategy can gain competitive advantage.
+Be it brick-and-mortar store, website, mobile app or e-marketplace, retailers need to understand how Omni-commerce space works and drive a customer-centric approach towards managing their e-Commerce business elements across all the platforms.
 Applying real-time analytic tools, building a highly integrated supply chain, creating effective
-Omni-commerce marketing campaigns are some of the considerations in developing an effective Omni-commerce strategy.</p>
+Omni-commerce marketing campaigns are some of the considerations in developing an effective Omni-commerce strategy.

-<h4>Upon completion, participants will gain deeper knowledge, and practical application on:</h4>
+Suitable for C-level Executives, General Managers, Heads of Technology/IT, Marketing & Business Development, Heads of Delivery, Technologists, and Innovation Managers.

+<h4>Outline</h4>
 <dl>
 <dt>Developing an effective Omni-commerce strategy </dt>
         <dd>Identify the 5 key future trends, 7 key technology enablements and cross border trade.</dd>